HarunMbaabu/pyspark-machine-learning/README.md

 An Estimator is an algorithm or model that can be trained on data to generate a Transformer.
 It's a machine learning algorithm that has an internal state and can be fit to data to learn a model.
 Examples of estimators include classification models like LogisticRegression and clustering models like KMeans.

 **4).
 Pipeline:**
-A Pipeline is a sequence of stages, where each stage can be either a Transformer or an Estimator.
+A Pipeline is a sequence of stages, where each stage can be either a ```Transformer``` or an ```Estimator```.
 Pipelines allow you to assemble a sequence of data processing steps, making it easy to ensure that data transformations are consistent across training and testing sets.
 This is particularly useful for avoiding data leakage and maintaining code organization.

 **5).
 Parameter Grid and Hyperparameter Tuning:**
 The ParamGridBuilder class allows you to specify hyperparameter grids for hyperparameter tuning.
 Hyperparameter tuning involves searching through various combinations of hyperparameters to find the best-performing model.